 What the Street Believes

 Wall Street loves this story.
 Analysts have a consensus target of $25.66, implying 72.5% upside from today's $14.88.
-The pitch is clean: TeraWulf pivoted from Bitcoin mining to AI/HPC data centers, locked in $12.8 billion in contracted revenue, and landed Google as both a customer and strategic investor.
-Google's backing is treated as the ultimate stamp of approval, proof that TeraWulf's power-infrastructure play is real and differentiated.
+The pitch: TeraWulf pivoted from Bitcoin mining to AI/HPC data centers, locked in $12.8 billion in contracted revenue, and landed Google as both a customer and strategic investor.
+Google's backing is the stamp of approval — proof that TeraWulf's power play is real.

-The problem is that nobody on the sell side seems to be reading FERC filings.
+The problem: nobody on the sell side appears to be reading FERC filings.
 Google doesn't just have a commercial relationship with TeraWulf.
 It holds warrants to buy 73.6 million shares at a penny each.
 That's not a vendor agreement.
-That's 14% ownership on a pro forma basis, and FERC has a very specific opinion about what happens when an undisclosed affiliate tries to acquire generation assets in a regulated power market.
-The analysts pricing in $25 are pricing in a world where Morgantown closes on schedule.
-The FERC docket tells a different story.
+That's 14% ownership on a pro forma basis.
+FERC has a very specific opinion about what happens when an undisclosed affiliate tries to acquire generation assets in a regulated power market.
+The analysts pricing in $25 assume Morgantown closes on schedule.
+The FERC docket says otherwise.

 What the Data Actually Shows

-TeraWulf's entire power-infrastructure thesis rests on acquiring roughly 1.5 GW of generation capacity, with the 500 MW Morgantown site as the crown jewel.
-Morgantown sits in the D.C./Northern Virginia data center corridor, arguably the most valuable power location in the country for AI workloads.
-The company's $12.8 billion revenue pipeline, the number that justifies every analyst target, assumes these power assets come online.
+TeraWulf's entire power thesis rests on acquiring roughly 1.5 GW of generation capacity.
+The 500 MW Morgantown site is the crown jewel.
+Morgantown sits in the D.C./Northern Virginia data center corridor — arguably the most valuable power location in the country for AI workloads.
+The company's $12.8 billion revenue pipeline, the number behind every analyst target, assumes these power assets come online.
 Morgantown is not a nice-to-have.
 It is the keystone.

 "A required FERC approval at Morgantown is considered routine and expected within three to six months."

 Two separate watchdogs independently concluded the application is deficient.
 That is not what "routine" looks like.
 Routine is a rubber stamp.
 This is a contested proceeding.
-And the distinction matters enormously, because FERC doesn't just wave through applications with active opposition from market monitors.
-The commission has to address the objections on the record, which means either TeraWulf amends the filing (adding months), FERC rejects it (adding uncertainty), or FERC approves it over objections (adding legal risk from appeals).
+The distinction matters because FERC doesn't wave through applications with active opposition from market monitors.
+The commission must address the objections on the record.
+That means one of three things: TeraWulf amends the filing, adding months.
+FERC rejects it, adding uncertainty.
+Or FERC approves it over objections, inviting legal appeals.
 None of those paths are priced into a stock trading at 38.2x forward earnings.

 Why This Changes Everything

 The Morgantown problem isn't just about one power plant.
-It's about a structural contradiction at the heart of TeraWulf's strategy.
+It exposes a structural contradiction at the heart of TeraWulf's strategy.
 Google's investment is simultaneously the company's greatest asset and its biggest regulatory liability.
-Every future power acquisition that requires FERC approval will face the same affiliate-disclosure question.
+Every future power acquisition requiring FERC approval will face the same affiliate-disclosure question.
 If Google's 14% stake triggers objections at Morgantown, it triggers objections everywhere.

 Consider the math.
 TeraWulf generated $168 million in TTM revenue with negative $114 million in free cash flow.
-The company is burning cash today while building toward a future that depends on closing power acquisitions.
-If Morgantown gets delayed by 12 months instead of closing in 3-6, TeraWulf either needs to raise more capital (diluting shareholders at $14.88, roughly 42% below consensus) or renegotiate timelines with its contracted customers.
+The company is burning cash while building toward a future that depends on closing power acquisitions.
+If Morgantown gets delayed by 12 months instead of closing in 3-6, TeraWulf either raises more capital — diluting shareholders at $14.88, roughly 42% below consensus — or renegotiates timelines with its contracted customers.
 At 38.2x forward earnings, the stock is priced for flawless execution.
-A FERC rejection would force a complete re-evaluation of TeraWulf's ability to assemble its power portfolio, and the $12.8 billion revenue figure would need a very large asterisk next to it.
+A FERC rejection would force a complete re-evaluation of TeraWulf's power portfolio, and the $12.8 billion revenue figure would need a very large asterisk next to it.

 The specific event to watch: FERC's response to the pending motions.
 If the commission issues a deficiency letter requiring TeraWulf to amend its application with full affiliate disclosures, that's a 6-12 month delay at minimum.
 If FERC sets the matter for hearing, it could stretch past 18 months.
 Either outcome is a category of bad that the current share price does not reflect.